UAMS-DBMI/PosdaTools/docs/src/testing_docs.md

 * Once it is completed, this may take some time on real datasets, view the Inbox
 * File the message

+# Continue Curation
+* This ends the step by step tutorial
+* Hopefully this Guide gave you a general idea how the Posda Application functions
+* From this point, run other steps as necessary for your specific data (such as checking for duplicate SOPs)
+* Some steps like `Public Phi Scan Based on Current TP by Activity` cannot be preformed in test databases because they require an NBIA connection to compare data against

+#Some other common curation steps include:

 # PHI Review
 * This step is similar to the Initial Anonymizer